JetBrains/teamcity-documentation/topics/typed-parameters.md

    * **Password** — similar to the "Text" type, "Password" parameters can accept any string as a value.
 However, this value is never exposed outside a build: TeamCity hides this sensitive value from the UI, build logs, DSL code, and REST API response payloads.

-      <p product="tc">Passwords are stored in the configuration files under <a href="teamcity-data-directory.md">TeamCity Data Directory</a>.
+      <p instance="tc">Passwords are stored in the configuration files under <a href="teamcity-data-directory.md">TeamCity Data Directory</a>.
 Depending on the <a href="teamcity-configuration-and-maintenance.md#encryption-settings">server encryption settings</a>, the value is either scrambled or encrypted with a custom key.</p>

       > Password values are hidden from the build log by a plain search-and-replace algorithm.
 If you have a trivial password such as "123", all occurrences of the "123" string will be replaced in the log, which could potentially expose the password.
       >